BRIDGES

 Few thoughts

-During the Fall of 2023, LROD (Director and Head of Dance in TDM) was awarded a New England Foundation for the Arts (NEFA) NEST GRANT to organize with 3arts, Space538, and ArtLab at Harvard in bridging the New England community together and open networks for mobilizing performance companies by supporting artists.
+During the Fall of 2023, LROD (Interim Head of Dance and Lecturer in TDM) was awarded a New England Foundation for the Arts (NEFA) NEST GRANT to organize with 3arts, Space538, BDT, and ArtLab at Harvard in bridging the New England community together and open networks for mobilizing performance companies by supporting artists.
+The enrolled community of TDM 147WC were at the heart of this project and residency archive and experience.
+The Carol Kaye Project launched as a community bridge.
 The evening was made possible by Harvard Arts Thursday, Huca, NEFA, and Artlab and was open to the public for free.
 Students organized, designed, and took over the ArtLab while working with the artist’s archives through a class component designed by LROD in TDM.
 The potential or possible program designs for movement artists do not reflect on the fantastic collaborators and NEFA grant who supported or were involved in this programming.
 We had over 150 join us in the celebration.